alexAubin/yunohostWorkshop/sheet.md

 1. Navigate to `Users` section and click `New user` button.

 1. Fill the form with (real or fake) informations
-    - Note that you can trust this service since it's **YOUR SERVER** !
-No one's else is getting access to thoses informations.
+    - Note that those informations are not accessible by anyone else since they are on **YOUR SERVER** !
+You are reclaiming responsibility on them.
 Amazing, right ?

 1. The email address you enter here is **YOUR NEW email address** created using the email software of your yunohost server.
 So you can choose any email address ending with your domain name (for instance `me@yourdomain.nohost.me`)
     - You can choose a maximal size for the mail box or leave it empty, no to set any limit.

 1. At this end, choose a password (or passphrase) for the new user.
 It's different to the administrator password and it will be used to access the **User Interface** with this new user account.

 You should now have one user in the list.
-Go back to the home section (tiny home icone).
+Go back to the home section (tiny home icon).

-## Test to install an app!
+### Install a first web application !

 We have to choose an app among the yunohost apps (around a hundred). **Nextcloud** is a popular and officially-supported application.